JasonSanford/ags-stream/README.md

-`chunkSize` | The number of features to fetch per request to the AGS instance | 50 `where` | The where clause for querying the service layer | '1=1' (all features) `outSR` | The [srid](http://spatialreference.org/) for the returned geometry | 4326 (lat, lng)
+`chunkSize` | The number of features to fetch per request to the AGS instance | 50 `where` | The where clause for querying the service layer | '1=1' (all features) `outSR` | The [srid](http://spatialreference.org/) for the returned geometry | 4326 (lat, lng) `qs` | An object of query strings to append to the url.
+These will be url encoded automatically. | `null`